Joshuazedd/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display current directory contents.

-Create a script that creates a directory named my_first_directory
+Create a script that creates a directory named my_first_directory.

 Move the file betty from /tmp/ to /tmp/my_first_directory